 The Web3 concept, which emerged in 2014, refers to systems based on distributed blockchain, decentralisation and tokenisation technologies.

 Web 3.0 opens up opportunities for the widespread application of artificial intelligence, machine learning, and the creation and mastery of virtual and augmented reality.
 At the same time, Web3 reduces dependence on all sorts of monopolies and centralised platforms, including mega-corporations and government agencies.
 Web3 gives Internet users control over their data, finances, NFT, and other assets.

 Both of these technological revolutions provide a solid foundation for the emergence of autonomous virtual “states” with their own governance, economies, laws, and courts.
-Moreover, with its own culture, education, ethics and other familiar attributes of societies and states.
-Without false scepticism, not even states, but entire virtual worlds.
+Moreover, with its own culture, education, ethics, and other familiar attributes of societies and states.
+Without false skepticism, not even states, but entire virtual worlds.